 Nutrition is about so much more than calories.

 I could probably give you a pretty good estimation of the calorie content of every food you eat, but I don’t want to.
 I’d rather talk to you about how your food makes you feel, actionable steps to reaching your health goals, and helping you break free of restrictive food rules that aren’t serving you.

 Nutrition is my job, not my life.

-If I don’t want to talk about nutrition outside of work, I don’t have to.
-If I want to change the subject when someone brings up the latest fad diet, I can.
+If I don’t want to talk about it outside of work, I don’t have to.
+Don’t take it personally if I challenge your diet talk or quickly change the subject.
 There are countless other more interesting topics to discuss.

-If you haven’t gathered so far, I recommend that people think twice before commenting on how people eat or exercise or how much they weigh.
+To anyone out there who has gotten this far, I recommend that you think twice before commenting on how people eat or exercise or how much they weigh.
 Please, let’s talk about something else.
 Anything else.
 Please, let’s leave those conversations about nutrition for a time when they’re indicated — at an appointment with (hopefully) a dietitian.